 This allows exposed portions of the plates to sulfate rapidly.
 This reduces the battery's ability to accept a charge and the battery capacity is reduced.
+Reasons Why Batteries Fail

-Accelerated erosion of the lower portions of the plates occur from higher than normal acid content due to water loss.
+DIPLOMAT 8 • 2 2 5 Accelerated erosion of the lower portions of the plates occur from higher than normal acid content due to water loss.
 Only the water evaporates, not the acid.
 The battery also has a higher internal resistance when low on water.
 Add only distilled water.
 Fill each cell to the bottom of the vent well when the battery is warm.
-Filling a very cold battery with water to the bottom of the vent well will cause overspill when the battery has a higher internal resistance when low on water, therefore: high resistance = more heat = shorter battery life!
+Filling a very cold battery with water to the bottom of the vent well will cause overspill when the battery warms up and the plates expand.
+A Battery Formula For Failure: the battery has a higher internal resistance when low on water, therefore: high resistance = more heat = shorter battery life!